 About Us

-The PWWB Project Team consists of a Principal Investigator, Jeanne Holm, Deputy Mayor, City of Los Angeles; Co-Investigator, Dr. Mohammad Pourhomayoun, founder and director of the AI and Data Science Research Lab at California State University Los Angeles; Chris Hagerbaumer, Executive Director of OpenAQ, and collaborators across the City of L.A. and beyond.
+The PWWB Project Team consists of a Principal Investigator, Dawn Comer Executive Officer of the Office of Finance, Operations and Innovation, City of Los Angeles; Co-Investigator, Dr. Mohammad Pourhomayoun, founder and director of the AI and Data Science Research Lab at California State University Los Angeles; Chris Hagerbaumer, Executive Director of OpenAQ, and collaborators across the City of L.A. and beyond.

 California State University Los Angeles